lwjglgamedev/lwjglbook-bookcontents-leg/chapter19/chapter19.md

 * After the vertices, the triangles that form this mesh are defined.
 The triangles define the way that vertices are organized using their indices.
 * Finally, the weights are defined.
 A Weight definition is composed by:
 * * A Weight index.
-* * A Joint index, that points to the joint related to this weight.
+* * A Joint index, which points to the joint related to this weight.
-* * A bias factor, that is uses to modulate the effect of this weight.
+* * A bias factor, which is used to modulate the effect of this weight.
 * * A position of this weight.

 The following picture depicts the relation between the components described above using sample data.